 I’m going for the latter.
 I like this kind of celebration because a lot can be made and prepared in advance.
 Sure I like to make some hot appetizers in between.
 Sparks the appetite even more.
 Time to show off some of your cooking and baking skills!
 So what should definitely be part of this confetti loaded munch party?
 I recommend for cold appetizers a couple of dipping sauces (a great opportunity to include a vegetarian option) with nachos or naan bread, deviled eggs, cold appetizer soups, raw or marinated vegetables, cheese, bread sticks, charcuterie…

 If you’re planning on serving hot appetizers, then you can go in and out the kitchen throughout the night without missing out on too much of the fun.
 Hot appetizers can also be (partially) prepped you know.
 Think about stuffed mushrooms, hot dipping sauces, baked cheese, homemade pizza, focaccia, quiche, pastry bites and popcorn.
 Sure you can make these things in advance and serve them in the beginning.
 Just make sure that your appetizers don’t go soft and loose their flavor and crunch if they are sitting in the fridge or pantry for too long…

 Think you won’t have the time to do all of this?
 I’m sure there’s more than a couple of eager hands to help you out on this one!

-Here is just another handful of my personal appetizer recipes that are just perfect for New Year’s eve.
+Here’s just another handful of my personal appetizer recipes that are also perfect for New Year’s eve.
 Or go straight to my appetizer recipes chapter for more inspiration and recipe ideas!